JackalLabs/canine-docs/docs/overview/jkl.md

 sidebar_position: 2
 ---

-# What is the JKL Token?
+# What Is The JKL Token?

-The JKL Token is the native token that powers the infrastructure of the Jackal Protocol and can be applied in a multitude of different ways.
+The JKL Token is the driving force behind the revolutionary Jackal Protocol.
+This versatile native token seamlessly integrates with the ecosystem, unlocking endless possibilities for users, developers, and enterprises alike.

+## What Does The JKL Token Do?

-## dApps
+### Fueling dApps

-Applications built on the Jackal Protocol, such as Jackal Storage and the RNS Marketplace may choose to leverage the JKL token to expand its utility.
+JKL Token plays a pivotal role in applications built on the Jackal Protocol, such as Jackal Storage and the RNS Marketplace.
+By harnessing the power of JKL, these applications can unlock new potentials and further enhance their utility.

-## Securing the Network
+### Network Security

-As the Jackal Protocol is a Proof-of-Stake (PoS) Cosmos L1 blockchain, JKL can be delegated to validators to secure the network and earn JKL rewards.
-Otherwise known as staking or staked tokens.
+At its core, the Jackal Protocol is a Proof-of-Stake (PoS) Cosmos L1 blockchain, relying on JKL delegation to validators for network security.
+Stake your JKL tokens and contribute to securing the network while earning rewards.

-## Transaction Fees
-Transactions on the Jackal Protocol must be paid for using JKL.
-As the protocol is PoS, the cost of transactions is inexpensive.
+### Affordable Transactions

+With JKL, transaction fees on the Jackal Protocol are incredibly cost-effective, ensuring that users have an affordable and seamless experience.

-## Governance
+### Governance

-Staked tokens grant on-chain governance participation within the Jackal Protocol to vote on text, software, spending, and other governance proposals.
+Staked JKL tokens grant you the power to participate in on-chain governance within the Jackal Protocol.
+Make your voice heard by voting on text, software, spending, and other critical governance proposals.

-## Collateral
+### Collateral

-The JKL token can act as collateral for validators, storage providers, and other smart contract use cases.
+The JKL token serves as versatile collateral for validators, storage providers, and various smart contract use cases, unlocking new possibilities for users and developers.

-## Liquidity Provision
+### Liquidity

-JKL can be allocated into a liquidity pool to earn JKL rewards.
+Put your JKL tokens to work by allocating them into a liquidity pool and earn JKL rewards in return.
+Contribute to the ecosystem while reaping the benefits of your investment.

+### Data Storage

+The JKL token serves as the primary medium of exchange for accessing data storage within the Jackal Protocol, ensuring a smooth and efficient market for users and storage providers alike.